Philadelphia Phillies vs Washington Nationals: Odds, Run Line, and Total

 - Third baseman Alec Bohm is on the 10-day IL with a rib injury.

-- Relief pitcher Daniel Robert is on MiLB rehab duty with a right middle finger injury.
+- Relief pitcher Daniel Robert is on the 15-day IL with a right middle finger injury.

-- Pitcher Aaron Nola is on the 60-day IL with a right ankle sprain.

 Washington Nationals